Pine Ridge Indian Reservation: Pine Ridge Shootout

 William's car riddled with bullets.

 During this period of increased violence, on June 26, 1975, the reservation was the site of an armed confrontation between AIM activists and the FBI, which became known as the 'Pine Ridge Shootout'.
 Two FBI agents, Jack R. Coler and Ronald A. Williams, were killed and executed at close range.
 The agents had been following a car when they were shot at by its occupants and others.
 AIM activist Joe Stuntz was later killed by responding police.
 Stuntz was found wearing Coler's FBI jacket.

 In two separate trials, the U.S. prosecuted participants in the firefight for the deaths of the agents.
 AIM members Robert Robideau and Dino Butler were acquitted after asserting that they had acted in self-defense.
 Leonard Peltier was extradited from Canada and tried separately because of the delay.
 He was convicted on two counts of first–degree murder for the deaths of the FBI agents, and sentenced to two consecutive terms of life in prison.
 Native American activist Leonard Peltier was released from a Florida prison after spending 50 years behind bars.
 President Joe Biden commuted the double life sentence for Peltier, which Peltier has claimed was an act of self-defense.
 Peltier will serve the remainder of his sentence on house arrest, but lead counsel Jenipher Jones calls it a step in the right direction.

-“One which ensures dignity for Leonard, something which has long been denied him legally, medically and socially, but will now be restored in the way of quality of quality medical care, family, community and cultural ties.”
+“One which ensures dignity for Leonard, something which has long been denied him legally, medically and socially, but will now be restored in the way of quality medical care, family, community and cultural ties.”
 Peltier flew to his home in North Dakota on the Turtle Mountain Reservation after his release.